-The Okinawa Islands are an island group in Okinawa Prefecture, in south-western Japan.
+The Okinawa Islands are an island group in Okinawa Prefecture, in the south-west of Japan.
 They are part of the larger Ryukyu Islands group.

-The Okinawa Islands have a subtropical climate, supporting the production of sugarcane, pineapples and cut flowers.
+Unlike much of Japan, the Okinawa Islands have a subtropical climate, supporting the production of sugarcane, pineapples, papaya, tropical fruits and cut flowers.

-Goya Champuru and Okinawan Soba
+Goya champuru and Okinawan soba

 Okinawan cuisine and dishes, include goya champuru (bitter melon stir fry), fu champuru (wheat gluten champuru), and tonkatsu (tenderized, breaded, fried pork cutlet).

 Okinawan soba is the signature dish and consists of wheat noodles served hot in a soup, usually with pork (rib or pork belly).
 This contrasts with the mainland soba, which is made from buckwheat noodles.

 Rafute, braised pork belly, is another popular Okinawan dish.